LoganBlade/Jump-King-split-screen/replit.md

  - The carry-action behavior is always enabled; new generations that begin at a checkpoint inherit the parent's instruction index at the moment the checkpoint was saved.
  - Press "K" to immediately reapply the saved checkpoint to all currently running players (good for testing).
 Note: 'K' will not create a new checkpoint; checkpoints must be created by the population when enough AIs reach a level, or loaded from a checkpoint file.
  - Press "3" to download the currently held checkpoint as a JSON file
+ - Press "3" to download a snapshot (brain + checkpoint + generation) so you can reload the exact state later

 New behavior: A level only becomes a checkpoint once at least 5 AIs have reached it in the same generation.
 This prevents checkpoints from being created by a single lucky AI.